sp9999/Random/Stylish/Firefox/README.md

 ![With and Without on portrait monitor](Images/MinimalNyaasi.png "With/Without")

+## Minimal Batoto ##
+Contains both portions of Minimal Batoto Follow and Minimal Batoto Reader found below in one stylish script.
+If you only want the reader portion in order to access forum and other social pages, consider only installing Reader.

 ## Minimal Batoto Follow ##
 * Removes account bar at top
 * Removes unnecessary tabs at the top (mostly social features)